 Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a higher administrative spending cap?

-Were the factors that led to the utility being granted a higher administrative spending cap for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the higher administrative spending cap proposed in this docket?
+If so, were the factors that led to the utility being granted a higher administrative spending cap for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the higher administrative spending cap proposed in this docket?
 If so, should the Commission consider the utility’s prior performance in determining whether to award a higher administrative spending cap?

 Does the utility receive funding under PURA § 39.903?
 If not, are the utility’s projected annual expenditures for the targeted low-income energy-efficiency program as described in PURA § 39.903(f)(2) not less than 10% of the utility’s energy-efficiency budget for 2016?
 Does the utility’s targeted low-income energy-efficiency program meet the requirements imposed under PURA § 39.905(f)?